 Step 3: Prepare Your Documents

-The documentation required depends on the loan type, but having these ready before you apply will speed up every process:
+Documentation requirements depend on the loan type.
+Having these ready before you apply speeds up every process:

 Minimum for Most Applications